RoundsModdingTools/UnityRoundsModdingTools/README.md

 - **Thunderstore Window**
   A dedicated window for installing mods directly from [Thunderstore](https://thunderstore.io/c/rounds/) if the mod’s **Thunderstore page** includes a GitHub link.

-## Future Plans

 - **Create Mod Window**
-  Plan to introduce a `Create Mod` window to automatically set up boilerplate code, providing a quick and efficient starting point for new mod development.
+  The `Create Mod` window setup the boilerplate code automatically, providing a quick starting point for new mod development.

 ## Installation

 1. **Download the Unity Package**